KKTTAAII/capstone-ll-frontend/README.md

 5. clone the backend repo

         $ git clone  https://github.com/KKTTAAII/capstone-ll-backend.git
-6.  clone the backend repo
+6.  clone the frontend repo

         $ git clone https://github.com/KKTTAAII/capstone-ll-frontend.git
 7. run this command to install all packages for both front-end and back-end.
 Ensure to run in both backend and fronend folders